Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Introduction

-Based on the foregoing, we present a novel grouped-data-based framework for the spatio-temporal smoothing, interpolation, and prediction of areal income distributions by considering spatio-temporal changes.
-To overcome the limitations of the parametric approach, we considered a flexible finite mixture model.
-A unique feature of our modelling framework is that all the areas share common component distributions that do not change with time or space, apart from the covariate values.
-The area-wise heterogeneity of income distributions is characterised by area-wise mixing proportions that are hierarchically modelled.
-This approach is advantageous because of the possibility of suppressing the number of parameters and latent variables subject to estimation via the common component distributions and the possibility of stably estimating the model, even from grouped data.
-Further, it also offers an interesting interpretation in which the income distribution of each area and period is represented by a set of template income distributions that are mixed by weights change over space and time. \cite{sugasawa2019latent} and \cite{sugasawa2020grouped} adopted a similar mixture-modelling strategy, though both studies did not consider the spatio-temporal setting.
-Through the spatio-temporal mixing proportions, the proposed model can provide spatial interpolation and temporal prediction for an arbitrary spatial unit and at an arbitrary time point, which are the pre-requisites for analysing HLS data.
-As aforementioned, \cite{flach} and \cite{lubrano16} also considered the finite mixture approach for modelling income distributions.
-However, their models were designed for national-level individual income data and not for grouped income data or municipality-level analyses.
-Furthermore, although they considered the income data of the United Kingdom over multiple periods, they estimated the mixture model independently for each period as their models did not include any temporal structure.
+Based on the aforementioned considerations, we present a novel grouped-data-based framework for spatio-temporal smoothing, interpolation, and prediction of areal income distributions.
+To overcome the limitations of the parametric approach, we employ a flexible finite mixture model.
+A unique feature of our framework is that all the areas share common component distributions that are invariant across space and time, except for the influence of covariate values.
+The area-wise heterogeneity of income distributions is characterised by mixing proportions, which are hierarchically modelled to incorporate spatial and temporal effects.
+This approach is advantageous as it reduces the number of parameters and latent variables through the shared component distributions, thereby ensuring stable estimation even from grouped data.
+Furthermore, it offers an intuitive interpretation.
+The income distribution of each area and period is represented as a weighted combination of template income distributions, with the weights evolving over space and time.

+While \cite{sugasawa2019latent} and \cite{sugasawa2020grouped} adopted a similar mixture-modelling strategy, though neither study considered the spatio-temporal setting.
+Through these spatio-temporal mixing proportions, our proposed model can facilitate spatial interpolation and temporal prediction for any spatial unit at any time point, which are the essential requirements for analysing HLS data.
+Although \cite{flach} and \cite{lubrano16} also considered finite mixture approaches for modelling income distributions, their models were designed for national-level individual income data rather than grouped or municipality-level data.
+Moreover, while they analysed the income data of the United Kingdom over multiple periods, they estimated the mixture model independently for each period, as their models lacked a formal temporal structure.